puffadder/PomodoroTimer/README.md

 # Pomodoro Timer

-## Description
 The **Pomodoro Timer** is a timer designed to manage productivity using the Pomodoro Technique.

 The work intervals are as follows:

 There are three 25-minute work intervals, each separated by a break of 5 mins.
-After the fourth work session (or **Pomodoro** as I just call it), there is a longer 15 minute break.
+After the fourth work session (or *Pomodoro* as I just call it), there is a longer 15 minute break.
 This cycle continues until the Pomodoro Timer is reset or powered off.

+A buzzer goes off after every work or break interval.
+This can be turned off with a switch.

+The LED blinks green if a work interval is starting and it blinks red if a break is starting.

 The code is for an ATTiny85 microcontroller.
 The hardware and PCB design are shown below.